Woke AF is a zero-calorie, zero-sugar, energy-boosting pre-workout formula that powers you through the most demanding training sessions.

 Deer Antler Velvet Extract

-If you were wondering if this actually comes from a deer, it does.
-Deer velvet is what covers the bone and cartilage developing in deer antlers.
-Many have claimed it enhances both strength and endurance when working out and improves your immune system.
+Yes, this actually comes from deer.
+Deer velvet covers the bone and cartilage developing within deer antlers.
+Many claim it enhances both strength and endurance during workouts while improving immune system function.

-Deer velvet extract is a natural source of IGF-1 (insulin-like growth factor), which is banned in professional sports as a performance-enhancing drug.
-However, other naturally occurring foods like eggs and meat also raise IGF levels.
+Deer velvet extract naturally contains IGF-1 (insulin-like growth factor), which professional sports organizations ban as a performance-enhancing substance.
+However, naturally occurring foods like eggs and meat also elevate IGF levels.

 Recommended Dose: unknown